Idemitsu Kosan

 Idemitsu Kosan Co., Ltd. (出光興産株式会社, Idemitsu Kōsan kabushiki gaisha) is a Japanese petroleum company.
 It owns and operates oil platforms, refineries, produces and sells petroleum, oils and petrochemical products, and also operates gas stations under the brand and until 2023, in its own Idemitsu and Shell brands; the Shell brand being used under the license of Shell.

 Idemitsu is the second largest petroleum refiner in Japan, after Eneos.
-It was ranked as the 262nd largest company in the world by revenue in Fortune Global 500 (2008).
+It was ranked as the 262nd largest company in the world by revenue in the Fortune Global 500 (2008).
 It is number 26 in petroleum refining.
 Idemitsu Kosan is listed in the First Section of the Tokyo Stock Exchange and, since absorbing Showa Shell Sekiyu in 2019, is a constituent of the Nikkei 225 index; however, it is not a constituent of the TOPIX 100 index (instead, it is a constituent of the TOPIX Mid400 index).

 History

 Early 20th century

 Sazō Idemitsu founded Idemitsu & Co. (出光商会, Idemitsu Shōkai) in 1911, selling lubricant oil for Nippon Oil in Moji, northern Kyushu.
 He expanded to selling fuel oil for fishing boats in Shimonoseki.

 Idemitsu supplied lubricant to the South Manchuria Railway.

 After success in Japan, Idemitsu & Co. expanded to Manchuria (China) in 1914 where the Japanese-owned South Manchuria Railway was a major customer of lubricant.
 A branch was opened in Dalian, northeast China and Idemitsu attempted to enter the Chinese market that was dominated by western companies like Standard Oil and the Asiatic Petroleum Company (a Shell subsidiary).
 The company extended through northern China and into Korea and Taiwan.

 After the Japanese invasion of Manchuria in 1932 the oil trade became government controlled and Idemitsu was forced to scale back.
 Instead he went into transport by oil tanker.
 In 1940 the headquarters were moved to Tokyo and the name changed to the current Idemitsu Kosan K.K. (kabushiki kaisha: stock company).
 With the Japanese military expansion and United States joining the Pacific War the government took control of all industries.